mebble/spendboard/src/README.md

 ![Graph of all expenses](https://raw.githubusercontent.com/mebble/spendboard/main/src/img/expenses-all.png)

-- You can filter for expenses having/not having certain tags and a certain name.
+- You can filter the expenses based on their tags and their name.
+The tags dropdown menu will display all the tags found in your Notion database.

 ![Graph of filtered expenses](https://raw.githubusercontent.com/mebble/spendboard/main/src/img/expenses-filtered.png)